"I want my story told warts and all", said Nelson, "or not at all."

-Such characters as a member of the Hitler Youth, a cowboy, a professional boxer, a Bletchley park code-breaker and two self-proclaimed spies, told stories for the archive, as did others from the vast cast of ordinary people, housewives and odd-job men, ‘the disappeared’ who fill every care home.
-Their stories weave together a complex mesh of fragmented references and memories to reveal the subjectivity of personal experience.
+David started to visit care homes and hospitals in 2002 to meet more people with dementia and collect their stories.
+Such characters as a member of the Hitler Youth, a cowboy, a professional boxer, a Bletchley park code-breaker and two self-proclaimed spies told stories for the archive, as did others from the vast cast of ordinary people, housewives and odd-job men, ‘the disappeared’ who fill every care home.

-The words of the narrators are maintained throughout.
-Where things were difficult to understand, unresolved or troubling in the interviews they remain difficult, unresolved or troubling in the stories.
+The words of the storytellers have been maintained throughout.
 Some stories place a high demand on the reader’s creative imagination and willingness to take an active interpretative stance to fill in the gaps and disentangle the real from the symbolic.
-Even for the storytellers it was often difficult to know for sure what did and did not happen.
-‘Ancient Mysteries’ – a title chosen for her story by one of the participants – describes the feel of the project perfectly.
+‘Ancient Mysteries’ – a title chosen for her own story by one of the participants – describes the feel of the project perfectly.